zshzoo/history/README.md

 # zsh-history

-**ARCHIVAL NOTICE:**
-_This functionality has been integrated to [mattmc3/ez](https://github.com/mattmc3/ez), which is corrects all the poor ZSH defaults, not just history.
-Use that instead_

-> A better ZSH history config because ZSH defaults are meh.
+> A better ZSH history config because ZSH defaults are not too good.

 ## Installation